waynodiablo/Oystercard/pills/sinatra_1.md

 The -p switch tells shotgun what port to use.
 Use this switch to keep the port consistent with the default Sinatra port.
 By default shotgun will use port 9393.

 If you see a "Boot Error" when you're starting the application using shotgun, double check that you have required the _sinatra_ gem in the _Gemfile_ and ran "bundle install" afterwards.

+Assuming that you get shotgun working you can now make changes to your 'hello.rb' file and see the changes with a simple browser refresh.
+Try adjusting the strings in the do ... end blocks and reload in the browser to confirm this.

 ## Basics of HTML and CSS